mvllow/getting-started-web/readme.md

 For this guide, however, we will be using [Styled Components](https://www.styled-components.com).

 The main differences are syntax and scoping.
-Let's look at a barebones react components:
+Let's view a barebones react components:

 ```js
 const HelloWorld = () => <div>Hello World</div>;